 Fly from Seattle to Juneau, the capital of Alaska.
 Visit the imposing Mendenhall Glacier.
 There is time to explore Juneau on your own before we embark the ship in the late afternoon.

 National Geographic Sea Lion or National Geographic Sea Bird (D)

 Enter Tracy Arm, a spectacular 22-mile-long fjord where waterfalls cascade from towering, glacially carved walls.
 We maneuver among large icebergs, keeping an eye out for feeding bears on the shoreline and mountain goats on the cliffs above.

 Discover the small town of Petersburg on Mitkof Island, founded more than 100 years ago by rugged Norwegian fishermen.
-A visit to Petersburg provides a glimpse of a true Alaskan town.
-There is an opportunity for optional flight seeing via floatplane over nearby LeConte Glacier (weather permitting) and for hikes on forest trails.
-Later, cruise out to look for whales in the southern part of Frederick Sound, or explore LeConte Bay, a virtual sculpture garden of grounded icebergs.
+A visit to Petersburg provides a glimpse of a true Alaskan town and an opportunity for hiking along forest trails.
+Explore Southeast Alaska’s muskeg, an area

 These waters often make for great whale watching.
 Look for Steller sea lions stretched out on the rocky islands that dot the channels.
 Take a walk with naturalists along a quiet forest trail or kayak in the tiny coves in this area.
 Meet members of the Alaska Whale Foundation—whose work is supported by a grant from the National Geographic/Lindblad Fund—and discuss some of their recent discoveries about the region's marine mammal population.